csoeller/PYME-extra-sample-data/data/Synthetic Origami/README.md

 # 2D synthetic DNA origami (6 die face) DNA-PAINT data set #

 This is a region from a DNA-PAINT Origami data set.
 We include a recipe (YAML file) that corrects for drift using the fiducial present in the data.
 Events are coalesced and non-specific events (based on a temporal filter) are removed.
-Finally a region of interest (select data source ROI) has been created to peruse.
+Finally a filtered region of interest (select data source ROI) has been created to peruse.

 # Sample and acquisition information: #